foundry-rs/book/src/tutorials/solmate-nft.md

 > **Note**: If you want to provide a real URL to the constructor at deployment, and host the metadata of this NFT contract please follow the steps outlined [here](https://docs.opensea.io/docs/part-3-adding-metadata-and-payments-to-your-contract#intro-to-nft-metadata).

 Let's test some of this added functionality to make sure it works as intended.
-Foundry offers an extremely fast EVM native testing framework through Forge.
+Foxar offers an extremely fast EVM native testing framework through Spark.

 Within your test folder rename the current `Contract.t.sol` test file to `NFT.t.sol`.
 This file will contain all tests regarding the NFT's `mintTo` method.
 Next, replace the existing boilerplate code with the below: